Hoang-Long2012/New/README.md

 ### Timestamp control

-Copy access time and modified time from THE reference FILE
+Copy access time and modified time from a reference FILE
 ```
 new -f file.txt -r reference.txt
 ```